Margaret Cousins (editor): Career

 Cousins began her literary career as an apprentice with her father's pharmaceutical journal after graduation from college.
 She remained with the organization until 1937, being promoted to associate editor and editor in 1930 and 1935, respectively.

 Cousins moved to New York City in 1937 to pursue opportunities with the Pictorial Review.
 The magazine ceased publication in 1939, and Cousins went on to work a copy editor role with Hearst Magazines, Inc. While at Hearst, Cousins served as the managing editor of the magazine publications Good Housekeeping and McCall's.
 In 1961, she became a senior editor at Doubleday, and in 1970 she was briefly a special editor at Holt, Rinehart & Winston.
 She later worked as fiction and book editor for Ladies' Home Journal.

 Works

-Cousins wrote over 200 short stories, including "The Life of Lucy Gallant," which was adapted into a Paramount Pictures film in 1955.
+Cousins wrote more than 200 short stories, including "The Life of Lucy Gallant", which was adapted into a Paramount Pictures film in 1955.

 Some of her other notable works include: